 The view for a unit is a placeholder for one or more fragments, representing unit documents.
-For example, a DEX unit (which is the analysis result of an Android DEX file) is visually rendered by several fragments, including:
+For example, a Dex unit (which is the analysis result of an Android Dex file by the Dex plugin) is rendered by multiple fragments, including:

 - A Description static text view

 - An Assembly interactive text view (as well as its associated Graph view)

 - A Code Hierarchy interactive tree view

 Some types of documents provide addressing support.
 Addressing support is a necessary requirement to enable interactive actions such as navigation and cross-referencing.